What is Medical Assisting?

 program admission.
 A grade of "C" or higher must be achieved on all program required

-The Medical Assisting Degree, Diploma, and Certificates are offered on the Technical Campus.
+The Medical Assisting Degree, Diploma, and Certificates are offered on the Technical Campus and will be offered on the Lees Campus in Jackson beginning Fall 2019.

 Length of Program